nuttapongchim1995/morsechim/README.md

 ## Academic Research

-I published an article titled "Fresh Weight Estimation of Lettuce Using 3D Stereoscopic Technique" at the ICBIR2023 (The 8th International Conference on Business and Industrial Research) in the year 2023.
+I published an article titled "<a href="https://ieeexplore.ieee.org/document/10147436">Fresh Weight Estimation of Lettuce Using 3D Stereoscopic Technique</>" at the ICBIR2023 (The 8th International Conference on Business and Industrial Research) in the year 2023. <br>

 ### Contact